 Bugs in the app

 If you have a bug in the app you are using, the bug may end up causing the automatic closing of the app.
 Fixing bugged apps is primarily in the hands of the app developer.
-Make sure you keep your apps updated to fix any bugs in it.
+Make sure you keep your apps updated to fix any bugs in them.

 Over-burdening the CPU or Incorrect usage of the memory